Daniel Bard: Minor leagues

 Drafted as a starting pitcher, Bard spent the 2007 season in the same role, starting all 22 of his appearances with the Greenville Drive and Lancaster JetHawks.
-Unfortunately for Bard, the results were disastrous: He posted a 7.05 ERA between the two levels, and walked 78 batters in 75 1/3 innings pitched.
+He posted a 7.05 ERA between the two levels, and walked 78 batters in 75 1/3 innings pitched.
 Because of the poor success starting, at the end of the 2007 season he was moved into the bullpen to pitch as a reliever.
 While pitching out of the bullpen for the Honolulu Sharks of the Hawaii Winter Baseball league, Bard put up a 1.08 ERA in 16 appearances.
 His control remained an issue, but with some improvement.

 Remaining in the bullpen during 2008, Bard split time between the Greenville Drive and Portland Sea Dogs.
 He posted a 1.51 ERA and had 107 strikeouts in 77 2/3 innings of work, and was named the 2008 Minor League Pitcher of the Year by the Red Sox.

 Bard began the 2009 season with the Triple-A Pawtucket Red Sox.
 He faced 58 batters in 16 innings, giving up six hits and striking out 29.
 Of those six hits, two were home runs.